menglongguo/website/_projects/TRIHand.md

 ---
 ### First Prototype

-This first version was meant to be (explain the context as a quick build)
+This first version was a good learning block and testing ground for a couple of ideas that will be improved upon in future version.
+All 6 motors were built into the palm, it was as compact as it could get, so adding another actuator would require expanding off the hand.
+Each finger has a different number of actuator for better specialization.

 The decision of 3 fingers with each a specialty and the springs to restore to save wire routing.